How much space does it take to store food long term?

 As a special bonus, when you join you’ll receive Splendor on a Shoestring, my guide to finding silver, china, linens and other home items on a budget.

-Here’s my inventory and how much space my long-term food storage actually requires:
+Here’s one year’s inventory and how much space my long-term food storage actually requires:

 Home Canned Food: